caioluders/WBH/README.md

 Wordlists by history 0.1v
 ```

-This script will create a subdomain and an files/path wordlist based on your browser history.
+This script will create subdomains, files, parameters and domains wordlists based on your browser history.

+*Works on Linux and Windows*
 **Please close the browsers before running.**

 *Idea came from this tweet: https://twitter.com/nil0x42/status/1318950787909849091*